webcomics/dosage/doc/web/content/comics/SmackJeeves_Mokepon.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>He wants to be the very best!
 That no one ever was... uh, no. Scratch that.
 Adventures and friendship were never something that appealed to Atticus...
 Shame that it's a pokemon world he lives in, and so teenage boys living in Pallet Town are not expected to sit idly by.
 But the life of a hero is not one he's about to consider; too much hard work for little reward, and so instead he embarks on his quest not to become the greatest...
 But at least, the richest.
 Although the biggest challenge may be ignoring the adventures and friendships which may attempt to ensnare him along the way...
-Updates Mondays and Thursdays.</td>
+Updates Mondays, Wednesdays and Fridays.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://mokepon.smackjeeves.com/comics/">http://mokepon.smackjeeves.com/comics/</a></td>